 Author: Howard Staunton (editor) from the library of Dino Ruggieri

-vi+[errata]+248 pages with diagrams and index.
-Octavo (8 3/4" x 5 3/4") bound in period cloth with blind stamped covers and gilt decoration and lettering to spine.
+399 pages with diagrams and index.
+Octavo (8 3/4" x 5 3/4") bound in period cloth with blind stamped covers with gilt insignia, and gilt decoration and lettering to spine.
 From the library of Dino Ruggieri.
-New Series volume IV.
+Volume VI.
 (Betts: 7-1) First edition.

 Dino Ruggieri was born in, Pigüé a small city in the Buenos Aires province, October 22, 1921.
 His parents were both Italians, natives of Porto D'Ascoli.
 In their early years in Argentina, the Ruggieri’s family lived in the country, located about 45 miles from Pigüé.
 The family was engaged in agriculture.
 When Ruggieri was 8, his father purchased a home in Pigüé, where he lived until 2008.
 In 1938 he was involved in an accident and he was transferred to Buenos Aires for recovery.
 This was the beginning of his hobby of chess, both as a player over the board and by correspondence, but as well as a major collector of chess materials.
 After his recovery he became a prominent local chess player and very good representative in postal chess, where he represented Argentina in matches against Italy, Yugoslavia, Holland and other countries.
 He was using the correspondence with his rivals to offer exchanges.
 Ruggieri was related to Mr Niemeijer and soon began exchanging materials and making important purchases.
 He also had frequent contacts with Gregorio Lastra, Normando Ivaldi, Gaspar Soria and Carlos De Veyga, all known collectors of chess.
 He died in 2009 in 2009 at the age of 88.

-Corners bumped, Ruggieri's stamp to front end paper, earlier owner's stamp to title, some pencil notations through out, small circular label to spine heal, some occasional foxing to preliminary and title pages else a very good copy.
+Corners bumped, spine ens rubbed, Ruggieri's stamp to front end paper, earlier owner's stamp to title, some pencil notations through out, small circular label to spine heal, spine sunned, some occasional foxing to preliminary and title pages else a very good copy.